 Prices and payment

-If I don’t give the agreed lesson (e.g., due to illness), you’ll get your money back from Fiverr, or we can reschedule the lesson for a later time.
+If I am unable to give the agreed lesson (for example due to illness), you will receive a refund from Fiverr, or we can decide to reschedule the lesson for a later time.

-It may sound complicated, but in practice, this works smoothly and well, and it’s also a safe way for you to pay!
+It may sound complicated, but in practice this works easily and well, and it is also a safe way for you to pay.

 Canceling a booked lesson.